 Tripura means ‘tui’ (water) + ‘pra’ (near) ‘near water’ is the third smallest state in India after Goa and Sikkim.
-Tripura has its problems in the northeastern regions of India, being isolated from the rest of the country, hilly terrain and tribal population.
+Tripura has its problems in the northeastern regions of India, being isolated from the rest of the country, hilly terrain, and tribal population.

 More than half of Tripura is surrounded by forests, which attracts nature-loving tourists.
 The climate of Tripura is less hot and humid.
 The climate of Tripura State is ideally suited for rain.
 The monsoon season, which lasts from June to September, receives more than 2,000 mm of rainfall.
-In the lowlands, the maximum average temperature in summer is 35 ° C. Occurs, although the weather in the mountains is cold.
+In the lowlands, the maximum average temperature in summer is 35 °C. Occurs, although the weather in the mountains is cold.

-The biggest cities of the state are Badarghat, Agartala, Kumaraghat, Pilak, Udaipur.
+The biggest cities of the state are Badarghat, Agartala, Kumaraghat, Pilak, and Udaipur.
 Major crops of the state are rice, jute, wheat, sugarcane, tea, mesta, potato, oilseeds, cotton, etc.

-Tripura previously had only 4 districts – Dhalai district, West Tripura district, North Tripura district, South Tripura district, later it was carved out to form 4 more districts.
+Tripura previously had only 4 districts – Dhalai district, West Tripura district, North Tripura district, and South Tripura district, later it was carved out to form 4 more districts.
 Thus Tripura now has a total of 8 districts.

 Its history can be known from the ‘Rajmala’ stories about the King of Tripura and the accounts of Muslim historians.
-According to the Rajmala, the rulers of Tripura were called by the surname ‘Fa’ which means ‘father’.
+According to Rajmala, the rulers of Tripura were called by the surname ‘Fa’ which means ‘father’.

-Tripura is also mentioned in Mahabharata, many religious Puranas and inscriptions found during the time of Ashoka Emperor.
+Tripura is also mentioned in Mahabharata, many religious Puranas and inscriptions found during the time of the Ashoka Emperor.
 In ancient times, Tripura was called Kirat Desh.
 For many centuries this state was ruled by Tekipra State, but at that time no one was known about it.
-The book of Rajmala, which was first written by the Tripuri kings in the 15th century, gives complete information of 179 kings in it and Krishna Kishore Manikya (1830-1850) in it.
+The book of Rajmala, which was first written by the Tripuri kings in the 15th century, gives complete information on 179 kings in it and Krishna Kishore Manikya (1830-1850) in it.

 The boundaries of this state changed with time.
-In the south of this state lies the forest of Sundarbans, Burma i.e. today’s Myanmar and Kamarpura state in the north.
-The Muslim rulers attacked this state from the beginning of the 13th century, due to which the state was completely ruled by the Muslim people in 1733, but they could never rule in the mountainous region.
+In the south of this state lies the forest of Sundarbans, Burma i.e. today’s Myanmar, and Kamarpura state in the north.
+The Muslim rulers attacked this state from the beginning of the 13th century, which the state was completely ruled by the Muslim people in 1733, but they could never rule in the mountainous region.
 The Mughals had full influence over who to make a king in the Tripuri state.

 When India was captured by the British, Tripura became a princely state.
 In British times it was a Tippera district and some people also called it Chakla Roshanabad (now it is the district of Bangladesh).
 Apart from this, there is also a Tippera hill, after which it has been given the name of the state.

-Udaipur was the capital of Tripura when King Krishna Manikya ruled, but later in the 18th century, the king declared the old Agartala as the capital of Tripura.
+Udaipur was the capital of Tripura when King Krishna Manikya ruled, but later in the 18th century, the king declared the old Agartala the capital of Tripura.
 In the 19th century, the new Agartala has changed as the capital once again.

 By considering the British system as ideal, Bir Chandra Manikya made many changes in which he also established the Agartala Municipal Corporation.